open-telemetry/opentelemetry-go/log/DESIGN.md

-Using `struct` instead of `interface` should have better the performance as e.g. indirect calls are less optimized, usage of intefaces tend to increase heap allocations.[^2]
+Using `struct` instead of `interface` should have better the performance as e.g. indirect calls are less optimized, usage of interfaces tend to increase heap allocations.[^2]

 The `Record` design is inspired by [`slog.Record`](https://pkg.go.dev/log/slog#Record).